emilyhorsman/bikeblog/content/posts/october-2023-riding-highlights/index.md

 ## Last Minute Hawk Hills

 It's starting to get dark so soon 😭.
 I went up Hawk Hill at the last minute one night it was going in and out of rain and drama.
 I saw a coyote wandering around Conzelman and turned up my music to scare it off.
-I love seeing the doggos tho!
+I love seeing them tho!

 {{< image src="DSCF4930.jpg" alt="The Golden Gate Bridge and San Francisco skyline at night with a straight line of clouds just barely above it." >}}